 - Non-compliance with NC Immunization Law

 - Missing Transcripts

 UNC Charlotte makes every effort to notify students of the presence of holds.
-Any holds that a student currently has may be viewed in Banner Self-Service.
-This information will be displayed within the "Student/Student Accounts" tab under the "View Holds" menu item.
+Any holds that a student currently has may be viewed in MyCharlotte.

-Requests for Audit or Pass/No Credit Grading are made by Academic Petition.
+Requests for Pass/No Credit or Audit Grading are made by Academic Petition.
 You have until the term withdrawal date, as outlined in the academic calendar, to make your request.

 - Each course/section has a specified enrollment limit.
 When enrollment in a course section reaches the limit, it is considered "closed" and no further enrollments will be processed.

 - Students wishing to enroll in a specific course/section which has closed may contact the academic department offering the course to request that the department enter an electronic override in a closed or restricted section.
 The decision to enter the course is strictly that of the department offering the course.
 If the course has a waitlist, no enrollment overrides are allowed.